troopersmith1/Autism-Continued/README.md

 <b>Description</b>

-Adds Asperger's Syndrome to the Rim.
+Adds Autism to the Rim.
 It is an uncommon spectrum of traits which alters colonists stats.
 Ever wondered why your pawn always plays chess by themselves?
 Why they constantly repeat the same activities?
-Maybe they have Asperger's.
+Maybe they have Autism.

-This mod adds the trait "Asperger's Syndrome" with stats:
+This mod adds the trait "Autism" with stats:

     -socialFightChanceFactor muliplied by 2
     -PsychicSensitivity Reduced by 100%